 Wave Two Settlements: The Wave Two Settlements resolved litigation about opioid-related misconduct brought by many state and local governments against three retail pharmacy chains - CVS, Walmart, and Walgreens - as well as the drug makers Allergan and Teva.
 The State of North Carolina, all 100 counties, and all municipalities with a population of 30,000 or more joined the Wave Two Settlements.
-It is anticipated that final consent judgments for the North Carolina cases will be entered in the General Court of Justice, Superior Court Division, Wake County by the fall of 2023; and that these final consent judgments will incorporate the SAAF (which applies most MOA terms to the Wave Two settlements, as discussed below).
+Final consent judgments were entered in the General Court of Justice, Superior Court Division, Wake County in late 2023.
+These final consent judgments incorporate the SAAF (which applies most MOA terms to the Wave Two settlements, as discussed below).